READ N TRY

 1. Show table header on every page;

-Thank you for reading this post.
-Try using this checklist during your report design.
+I hope reading this article was helpful.
+Try using this checklist during your report design and development.

 Leave a Reply